We are now accepting applications for Winter 2025.

 The Durham Workforce Authority (DWA) is looking for a student researcher with knowledge in mobile app development using SDKs to work on developing a mobile app that integrates key features from the DWA website, such as the job board, labor market reports, and the jobs map, into a mobile-friendly platform for Android and iOS.
 The goal is to make these essential tools more accessible to the community through a dedicated mobile app.
 This project will begin with the creation of a demo app, with potential future development supported by DWA.
 Ultimately, the app would provide the community with easy access to DWA’s resources from their smartphones.

-#6325: Communication Audit: Building the Foundation for a Communication Plan
+#6325: Communication Audit - Building the Foundation for a Communication Plan

-research, analytical and interviewing skills to conduct a comprehensive review of all communications activities at the clinic.
+Help the Peterborough 360 Degree Nurse Practitioner-Led Clinic improve its internal and external communications by using your research, analytical and interviewing skills to conduct a comprehensive review of all communications activities at the clinic.
 To work with us, a student studying communications would be an asset.
 This project would also be of interest to a student studying business, policy/political science, or healthcare.
 This comprehensive review of the organization's internal and external communications will determine the current effectiveness and consistency of communications methods, materials and processes, such as what's working or what isn't working and how to improve communications going forward.
 This review would involve a variety of tasks including in-person interviews, an online review of existing communications materials and online surveys.
 In-person work would be minimal and some research could be done virtually.
 Based on the results of the research and review, the student would then make recommendations about specific strategies to improve communications with various audiences.

 Sustainable Development Goals(s):